calmdocs/SwiftPollManager/README.md

 Given that http is unencrypted, the messages can be optionally encrypted using the [calmdocs/SwiftKeyExchange swift library](https://github.com/calmdocs/SwiftKeyExchange) and [calmdocs/keyexchange go library](https://github.com/calmdocs/keyexchange).

-If you already have xCode and go installed, following the example to build a new running app takes about 2 minutes.
+If you already have xCode and go installed, implementing the following example to build a new running app takes about 2 minutes.

 ## Example